 20 years a breast cancer survivor

 A cancer diagnosis is fear-inducing, and the idea of cancer recurrence is terrifying.
 It’s not something anyone wants to think about, so my advice is: Don’t.
 Certainly don’t obsess or worry, yet consider my story a cautionary tale.
-If signs pop-up or symptoms don’t go away, call the doctor.
+If signs pop-up or symptoms don’t go away, call your doctor.
 Early detection makes a huge difference.
 For those of you with cancer of any kind, remain vigilant after treatment.
+Be aware, protect your health, be careful about magical thinking, and most importantly, live.